-Plants fill the room with life and color, bringing a vibrant piece of the outdoors into your home.
+Plants fill a room with life and color, bringing a vibrant piece of the outdoors into your home.
 Having a variety of indoor plants is the best way to brighten a room, as each plant in your collection brings its own beauty.
-Snake plants also called mother-in-law's tongue and viper's bowstring hemp, are some of the most popular houseplants, known for cleansing the air and being blissfully low-maintenance.
-Here are 10 snake plant varieties to bring life to your living room!
+Snake plants are some of the most popular houseplants, known for cleansing the air and being blissfully low-maintenance.

 1. Black Gold Snake Plant

 Although most know this ubiquitous houseplant by its common name, snake plants are scientifically called Sansevieria trifasciata.
 Native to West Africa east of the Congo, the snake plant has many varieties.
 The Black Gold variety has tall dark green leaves with a yellow edge, giving it a striking and elegant look.
 According to NASA, this is one of the best types of snake plants for filtering the air.
 This robust and lovely variety needs low-light conditions and a small amount of water to thrive.

 2. Futura Robusta

 The Futura Robusta snake plant has gray-green leaves with striped patterns on them, making it a unique choice for a houseplant.
 The short pointy leaves grow in a clump and have a slightly twisted shape.
 While most varieties of snake plants grow to about 35 inches, the Futura Robusta only grows to about 24" inches.

 The Twisted Sister snake plant is aptly named, with short curly leaves that grow in a twisty shape.
 This tiny sansevieria plant has bright green and yellow variegated leaves, with silvery-green marks in the center that'll remind you of big hair bands of the 80s.